I'm Your Angel: Commercial performance

 "I'm Your Angel" has sold over 1,550,000 copies in the United States alone and was certified platinum by the RIAA.
 In addition, the single was certified gold in Australia for 35,000 copies shipped and silver in the United Kingdom for 200,000 copies shipped.

 The single was nominated at the 41st Annual Grammy Awards for Best Pop Collaboration with Vocals, but lost to "I Still Have That Other Girl", by Elvis Costello and Burt Bacharach.

 The song was included later on Dion's greatest hits albums; All the Way...
 A Decade of Song and My Love: Essential Collection.
 It was also performed by her live during the Let's Talk About Love World Tour (included on the Au cœur du stade DVD) and the Taking Chances World Tour.
 "I'm Your Angel" appeared also on R. Kelly's compilation album, The R. in R&B Collection, Vol. 1 in 2003.

 On 14 January 2019, following Lady Gaga’s removal of "Do What U Want", Dion, through her management, had the song on her own releases and its video pulled from streaming services due to renewed allegations of sexual misconduct and abuse against R. Kelly.
 However, the song remains on streaming services on R. Kelly's own releases.

 Music video

-"I'm Your Angel" music video directed by Bille Woodruff, premiered on 19 October 1998.
+The "I'm Your Angel" music video directed by Bille Woodruff, premiered on 19 October 1998.
 There are two versions: with or without both artists in the recording studio.
 The video without recording sessions was included on Dion's All the Way...
 A Decade of Song & Video DVD.
 R. Kelly's daughter Joann Kelly is featured in the video.